StackVista/stackstate-docs/saas-quick-start-guide.md

 ## Overview

-Once your StackState SaaS instance has been set up and configured, you will receive an email from StackState with login details.
-This quick start guide will help you get your own data into your StackState SaaS instance.
+When your StackState SaaS instance has been set up and configured, you will receive an email from StackState with the required login details.
+This quick start guide will help you get started and get your own data into your StackState SaaS instance.

 * [Integrate with AWS](#aws-quick-start-guide)
 * [Integrate with Kubernetes](#kubernetes-quick-start-guide)